mirceaulinic/mirceaulinic.github.io/_posts/2019-04-24-extending-napalm-salt.md

     salt@juniper-router>
 ```

-The correct usgae for the above would be:
+The correct usage for the above would be:

 ```bash
 $ salt 'juniper-router' napalm.netmiko_config 'set system ntp server 10.10.10.1' commit=True